 The George Washington University Medical Center found that in 2008, “15 percent of employees in the hospitality industry suffer from serious alcohol-related problems.”

-It might seem like a no brainer, but the people who run the show behind the bar also like to drink.
-It’s common knowledge that bartenders tend to drink during their shift too, unless your restaurant or bar has a strict policy against it.
+It might seem like a no-brainer, but the people who run the show behind the bar often have an affinity for alcohol.
+It’s common knowledge that bartenders sometimes drink during their shift, unless your restaurant or bar has a strict policy against it.

 “I honestly believe bartending is such a good way to get into the industry,” says Pomaika’i Shishido.
 “If I had known what I know now, I would have tried to be a bartender right out of college.
 Not only is it fun, but you make a lot of money, you meet a lot of people, and everyone wants to be the bartender’s friend.
 Out of all the positions in the industry, bartending was the biggest asset I had.”